Preparing for storms and floods is the best way to minimize damage when they do occur.

 Completed crawl space encapsulation project.

-Is the crawl space underneath your home up to today’s standards?
-If you are like most homeowners, then the answer is likely “no.” Crawl spaces are rarely considered when it comes to updating the home, but upgrading your crawl space is just as important as updating your kitchen or attic.
+Does your crawl space meet today’s standards?
+If you’re like most homeowners, then the answer is likely “no.” Crawl spaces are rarely considered when it comes to updating the home, but upgrading your crawl space is just as important as updating your kitchen or attic.

 The following guide will help you understand how to update your crawl space to meet today’s standards.